trueos/trueos-docs/trueos-handbook/postinstall.rst

 Enable Optional Services
 ========================

-The next screen is shown in
+:numref:`Figure %s <config6>` shows the next screen in the process.
-:numref:`Figure %s: Optional Services <config6>`.

 .. _config6:

 .. figure:: images/config6.png

+   : Optional Services

-If you check the "Disable IPV6 (Requires Reboot)" box, the system will be configured to only support IPv4 addresses.
-The default is to support both IPv4 and IPv6 and to prefer IPv6 over IPv4.
-Note that this setting will not take affect until the next system reboot.
+Check :guilabel:`Disable IPV6 (Requires Reboot)` and the system will be configured to only support IPv4 addresses.
+The default is to support both IPv4 and IPv6 and prefer IPv6 over IPv4.

+.. tip:: Altering this setting will not take affect until the next system reboot.

-If you check the "Enable SSH" box, the SSH service will start and be configured to start whenever the system boots.
-It will also create the firewall rules needed to allow incoming SSH connections to the TrueOS® system.
+If :guilabel:`Enable SSH` is checked, the SSH service will start and be configured to start whenever the system boots.
+It will also create the firewall rules needed to allow incoming SSH connections to the |trueos|
+system.

-**DO NOT check this box if you do not want to allow SSH connections to the system.**
+.. danger:: **Do not** check this box if SSH connections to the system are undesired.

-When finished, click the "Next" button.
-The screen in :numref:`Figure %s: Setup is Complete <config7>` indicates that the post-installation setup is complete.
-Click the "Finish" button to access the login menu.
+When finished, click :guilabel:`Next`.
+The screen in :numref:`Figure %s <config7>` indicates the post-installation setup is complete.
+Click :guilabel:`Finish` to access the login menu.

 .. _config7:

 .. figure:: images/config7.png

+   : Setup is Complete

 .. index:: login
 .. _Logging In: